 Answer: The BimmerFix System can be installed by any auto repair shop or skilled do-it-yourself vehicle owner who can change the Water Pump.
 If your Mechanic is not familiar with the BimmerFix System, they can watch our installation training video at www.BimmerFix.com.
 A list of auto repair shops that specialize in BMW repairs in the USA can be found at www.BimmerShops.com.
 If you are in Canada, go to www.ca.BimmerShops.com.

 Q: Is the BimmerFix Stent removable once it has been installed into the Timing Chain Cover and Coolant Transfer Pipe?

 Answer: Yes.
-If there ever did come a time when the BimmerFix Stent needed to be removed, it is possible to remove the Stent by removing the Coolant Transfer Pipe.
-However, this will require removal of the Intake Manifold, and replacement of the Coolant Transfer Pipe.
+If there ever did come a time when the BimmerFix Stent needed to be removed, it is possible to remove the Stent by removing the Water Pump, and then pulling the old Stent out, with a Hook Tool.
+BimmerFix can provide this Hook Tool to Customers upon request.
 The Stent is held in place with a high quality, high temperature, high oil resistant silicone.
 The Stent is NOT permanently bonded or epoxied to the Timing Chain Cover or the Coolant Transfer Pipe.